 We can win

 But we can beat TTIP.
 We did it before in 1996 when leading industrialised nations pushed for agreement on the Multilateral Agreement on Investment.
 The campaign against TTIP is gaining huge support and great momentum.
 A year ago, very few people had heard of TTIP.
-Now, over a million people have signed petitions against the deal in the UK, and the French government has declared that any deal containing ISDS is unacceptable.
+Now, over three million people signed a petition against the deal across Europe, and the French government has declared that any deal containing ISDS is unacceptable.

 If we educate ourselves and those around us about the contents and the impacts of TTIP, if we continue to campaign in every quarter of society at every opportunity, we can beat TTIP.